odrodriguezc/advent-of-code-2025/README.md

-# AdventOfCode2025
+# AdventOfCode

-AdventOfCode2025 is a Ruby gem designed to solve the challenges of [Advent of Code 2025](https://adventofcode.com/2025) in an organized and structured way.
+AdventOfCode is a Ruby gem designed to solve the challenges of [Advent of Code 2025](https://adventofcode.com/2025) in an organized and structured way.
 This project follows Ruby gem conventions and uses object-oriented programming principles to provide a clean and modular solution for each day's challenges.

 ## Features